Itna Upazila

 Itna (ইটনা) is an upazila of Kishoreganj District in the Division of Dhaka, Bangladesh.
+Itna Upazila is one of the largest upazilas in Bangladesh by area.
+The reason for its spread is the massive Haor area.

 History

 In 1864, a police outpost was founded in the village of Badla, 6 km west of Itna Sadar.
 This outpost was disestablished on 15 June 1906 following the gazette notification 6676 which announced that a full-fledged thana (police station) would be established in Itna.
 Khwaja Hafizullah, founder of the Dhaka Nawab family, purchased some land in Itna Pargana.
 During the Bangladesh Liberation War of 1971, a number of people were killed in the village of Boira in Joysiddhi Union.
+In 1984, Mithamain Upazila was split off from the southern part of the Upazila.